Canon G9 X Mark II vs Olympus E-M10

 It is notable that the E-M10 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G9X Mark II does not feature such an accessory-socket.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G9 X Mark II and the Olympus E-M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.